-This is my review of Prettie Girls Lena, one of the two African American dolls in a line of articulated fashion dolls designed by Stacey Mcbride-Irby for the One World Doll Project, Inc. Kimani, the other AA doll (based on online images), has a slightly darker complexion.
+This is my review of Prettie Girls Lena, the African American doll in a line of articulated fashion dolls designed by Stacey Mcbride-Irby for the One World Doll Project, Inc.

 Since I always photograph my dolls in their never-removed-from-box state prior to deboxing, this task was not spared for Lena.
 The packaging is nice, front and back.
 "I'm Lena, the business Girl!" is on the front.
 Text on the back of the box includes where Lena is from (Charlotte, NC), her favorite things, what she is amazing at, what she loves, and why she is "prettie."
 There is a cute picture of Stacey McBride-Irby in the lower left-hand corner of the back of the box.